thenniges/blacktop/README.md

 # Test scripts

-There is a test script in the blacktop directory that will run every time that you save any of the source code.
+There is a test script in the blacktop directory that will run unit tests every time that you save any of the source code.
 It will run all the unit tests for all subdirectories.

 In order to use it you need to install a python tool called when-changed.
 The command is: